jacenko/theatrical-viewer/README.md

 Theater movies at a glance.
 ---
-Quickly and stylishly find out if you should go see the latest flicks tonight.
+Quickly and stylishly find out if you should see the latest flicks tonight.

 **Technologies used:**